google-ai-edge/mediapipe/mediapipe/docs/hello_world_android.md

 1. Install MediaPipe on your system, see [MediaPipe installation guide] for details.
 2. Install Android Development SDK and Android NDK.
-See how to do so in [Setting up Android SDK and NDK].
+See how to do so also in [MediaPipe installation guide].
 3. Enable [developer options] on your Android device.
 4. Setup [Bazel] on your system to build and deploy the Android app.